BridgetAdeyemi/Todo-Project/README.md

 DOM Manipulation: The project dynamically updates the task list based on user input using JavaScript.
 Event Handling: User interactions such as adding, deleting, and marking tasks are handled seamlessly through JavaScript event listeners.
 Filtering Functionality: The tasks can be filtered based on their completion status, offering an easy way to manage tasks.

+LOVE DEMO

+Checkout the live version of the project here  https://bridgetadeyemi.github.io/Todo-Project/